-Yesterday was international pizza day and I wanted to make a super tasty vegan gluten free pizza.
+Yesterday was international pizza day and I wanted to make a vegan gluten free pizza.
 The gluten free pizza crusts I’ve been trying to make haven’t been so crunchy and nice as I want it to be.
 So today I decided to try to make it with my teff and durra flour and no psyllium or extra starch.
 It turned out to be the best pizza I ever tasted.
 Crispy perfectly salt.
 The pizza sauce I made will get it’s own recipe because it’s also my best pasta sauce base.

 4-5 medium sized pizzas